Sure, we all want to age successfully…

 - Immerse yourself in culture – whether it’s food, people or travel, get out of your comfort zone and be open minded about different ways of living.
 So many options and cultures to explore on this planet…

 - Spend time on hobbies and pastimes – the more engaging and “high challenge” the activities, the more you’ll increase your neuroplasticity.
 As a musician, my favorite recommendation is to play a musical instrument or get involved in dancing.
 Why?
 Because it engages a full-body brain workout and exercises multiple parts of your brain simultaneously.
-And that means long-term positive effects on your memory and cognitive health.
+And that means long-term positive effects of music on your memory and cognitive health.

 And if you’re still in the building wealth part of your life (or if you’re working because you want to vs because you have to), working can contribute to your growth… so long as it’s challenging in the right ways and doesn’t cause you too much stress.